-Ashi-waza [足技] is a set of Japanese foot therapy techniques.
+Ashi-waza [足技] is a set of Japanese techniques for foot therapy.
 Ashi literally means feet, while Waza means technique.
-This art was used both in fights and in body therapies, in this article we will talk about both.
+This art has been used both in fighting and in body therapies; in this article, we will talk about both.

-Ashi waza is considered a major part of karate, judo, and other types of fighting, which involves the study of techniques with the feet.
-Foot positioning to withstand impact and defense or attack techniques in a broad sense.
+Ashi waza is considered a significant part of karate, judo, and other types of fighting, involving the study of techniques with the feet.
+Foot positioning to absorb impact and techniques for defense or attack in a broad sense.

 In Karate, the parts of the feet and legs are named and specified for each type of fighting technique.
 Fukurahagi refers to the calf, Futomomo refers to the thigh, Hiza corresponds to the knees, while the feet are called Soku.

-Soku is the main member of Japanese foot techniques, where it is used to deliver and receive blows and impacts.
-These areas are called Haisoku, Kakato, Koshi, Teisoku, Sokuto, Tsumasaki and Sune.
+Soku is the main member of Japanese techniques with the feet, used to apply and receive strikes and impacts.
+These areas are called Haisoku, Kakato, Koshi, Teisoku, Sokuto, Tsumasaki, and Sune.

 Ashi-Waza as therapy

-Foot therapy was developed in 2003 at the TOYO SEITAI SENMON GAKUIN (Oriental School Specialized in Spinal Alignment Techniques), located in Shizuoka (Japan) by master Daisuke Sugiyama.
+Foot therapy was developed in 2003 at the TOYO SEITAI SENMON GAKUIN (Oriental School Specialized in Spinal Alignment Technique), located in Shizuoka (Japan) by Master Daisuke Sugiyama.

 He combined the techniques of Thai Massage and Seitai (Body Organization), extracting the best from both techniques, thus developing his own method called Sugiyama Ashigi.

-The technique provides a new experience for those who need therapeutic care and at the same time benefits the person who applies the technique.
-There are numerous benefits for both those who receive or apply the techniques.
+The technique provides a new experience for those in need of therapeutic care while also benefiting the person applying the technique.
+There are numerous benefits for both those receiving and applying the techniques.

 Benefits for those receiving foot therapy:

-- From the soles of the feet, "Ki" (vitality energy) is emanated, which is often greater than that of the hands;
+- From the soles of the feet, the “Ki” (vital energy) is emitted, which is often greater than that of the hands;

 - The pleasurable rhythm generates a comfortable stimulus throughout the body;

-- It is possible to massage and release tension throughout the body, not just specific points;
+- It is possible to massage and release tension from the entire body, not just specific points;

 - Improves blood circulation;

-- The flow of lymph fluid becomes smooth, improving health;
+- The flow of lymphatic fluid becomes smooth, improving health;

-Unlike what the image above shows, foot therapies are done using the feet and not the feet.
+Unlike what is shown in the image above, foot therapies are performed using the feet and not on the feet.

 Benefits for Therapists:

-- You therapists those who apply the technique receive Self-preservation;
+- The therapists applying the technique receive self-preservation;

 - Development of balance;